kevquirk/startablog/index.md

 ## Finally, fuck Twitter

 Why the fuck are you still using Twitter?
-It's not even Twitter anymore.
+It's not even Twitter anymore, it's fucking "X".
 Once you've started your fucking blog, get over to [Join Mastodon](https://joinmastodon.org) and sign up for that instead.

-Then, edit your fucking Twitter profile to say something like...
+Then, edit your fucking "X" profile to say something like...

 > Fuck Twitter and the X. I'm on fucking Mastodon instead.